Foundation / Corporation

 Awards range from $450 - $3,000.

-Applicant must be a legally established Columbia, Greene or Schoharie County based not-for-profit organization or individual teaching artist or collective with an (in-county) nonprofit community partner (proof of residence must include a physical address).
+Applicant must be a legally established Columbia, Greene or Schoharie County based not-for-profit organization or individual teaching artist or collective with an (in-county) nonprofit community partner.
 Schools may not directly apply for funding.

 Artists must be over the age of 18.

 This program does not fund:

 -Projects involving home schools, private or parochial schools.